-A risk assessment of the alien Chinese mystery snail (Bellamya chinensis) was carried out.
+An update of the risk assessment of the alien Chinese mystery snail (Bellamya chinensis) was carried out using recent scientific literature and data from field surveys in the European Union (EU).
 This species originates from Asia and it has recently been recorded as an introduced species in the Netherlands and Belgium.
 B. chinensis is currently also widely distributed in the USA and southern parts of Canada.
 This snail entered North America through the Asian food markets and as a result of the trade in aquarium animals, and was subsequently intentionally and unintentionally introduced to the wild.
 The secondary spread of B. chinensis is probably facilitated by professional and recreational watercraft, water birds, some mammals and aquarium keepers.
 Therefore, the NVWA requested an assessment of the ecological risk posed by this species to the Netherlands and the EU.